 Osteoarthritis, or Degenerative Bone Disease, is the most common form of arthritis and is usually caused by wear-and-tear of the body or by injury and results in pain and stiffness of the joints.
-In this article, we will present an overview of the many techniques for handling pain and give you some ideas for how to deal with osteoarthritis pain.
+In this article, we will present an overview of the many techniques for handling discomfort and give you some ideas for how to deal with osteoarthritis pain.

 Suggested exercise: For some, an exercise bike works well while others prefer walking or more gentle water aerobics.
-There are many possibilities and it may be more fun to mix them up a bit.
+There are many possibilities, and it may be more fun to mix them up a bit.
 Tai Chi and Yoga are both low-impact and may be good options for you to consider.

 Apply heat.
 Heat relaxes muscles and eases the pain of osteoarthritis.
 Applied before and after exercise, it often prevents pain and stiffness.
-There are many types of heating pads available for purchase or you can make your own by wetting and microwaving a towel and placing it in a plastic bag.
+There are many types of heating pads available for purchase, or you can make your own by wetting and microwaving a towel and placing it in a plastic bag.
 Hot showers, Jacuzzi, or hot tubs are also options.

 Cold packs are helpful for many people but are most useful to treat swelling.
 Sometimes, alternating heat and cold will relieve pain.
 Again, it’s best to experiment to find out what works best for you.

 Massage is excellent for relaxation, which alleviates pain and stiffness and allows for better range of motion and flexibility.
 Also, massage decreases stress, which contributes to an overall feeling of well being.

 Meditation: An eight-week study at UVA concluded that meditation helps reduce the pain of knee osteoarthritis.
 Meditation is something that can be done independently and safely without the aid of a therapist or guide.